Instrument of Accession: Background

-565 princely states existed in India during the period of British rule.
-These were not parts of British India proper, having never become possessions of the British Crown, but were tied to it in a system of subsidiary alliances and were under the suzerainty of the Crown.
+565 princely states existed in India during the British Raj.
+These were not parts of British India, having never become possessions of the British Crown, but were tied to the Crown by various treaties and were under the suzerainty of the Crown.
+British India and the princely states were together referred to as the "Indian Empire", commonly called "India".

 The Government of India Act 1935 introduced the concept of the Instrument of Accession, wherein a ruler of a princely state could accede his kingdom into the 'Federation of India'.
 The federation concept was initially opposed by the Indian princes, but it is believed that they came around to its acceptance by the beginning of World War II.

-In 1947 the British finalised their plans for leaving India, and the question of the future of the princely states was a conundrum for them.
-As they were not British, they could not be partitioned by the British between the new sovereign nations of India and Pakistan.
+In 1947, the British finalised their plans for leaving India, and the question of the future of the princely states was a conundrum for them.
+As they were not British possessions, they could not be partitioned by the British between the new sovereign dominions of India and Pakistan.
 The Indian Independence Act 1947 provided that the suzerainty of the British Crown over the princely states would simply be terminated, effective 15 August 1947.
 That would leave the princely states completely independent, even though many of them had been dependent on the Government of India for defence, finance, and other infrastructure.
 With independence, it would then be a matter for each ruler of a state to decide whether to accede to India or Pakistan, independence for princely states ruled out—they would join either India or Pakistan.